FAQ Georgetown Energy Contracts

 Over the past few years, the energy market in Texas experienced a fundamental change.
-Forecasts provided by ERCOT, the State’s energy grid operator, have proven to be unreliable.
+Forecasts provided by industry experts have been challenging to employ correctly.
 What were perceived as anomalies in 2016 and 2017 due to reduced consumption, unpredictable pricing, and unusually cold weather, masked the true impact of a depressed global energy market.
 Looking back, it is apparent that a longer-term trend of lower energy prices is the driving factor of the electric fund’s current finances.
 The effect of depressed energy prices became abundantly obvious in 2018.

 In 2016, 2017, and 2018, the City addressed these ongoing challenges with one-time solutions, including adjusting how the City financed electric infrastructure projects (i.e. cash vs. debt financing), adjusting the timing of projects, increasing the power cost adjustment, or PCA on electric bills, and completing a rate study.
 All these efforts were intended to resolve what was previously perceived as one-time problems.

 These efforts did not resolve on-going financial arrangements with the City’s energy providers.
 This year, the priority for the City is to change the on-going financial obligations of the electric fund.
-This could involve reducing the energy Georgetown is obligated to purchase, selling a portion of the energy to a third-party, adjusting the terms of some of the financial obligations, or some combination of all these efforts.
-The City is also exploring options to better manage the energy portfolio day-to-day.
+This could involve selling a portion of the energy to a third-party and better managing the energy portfolio day-to-day.

 8. What factors led to the growing underestimate of energy costs from 2016 through 2018?

-The City has traditionally estimated its future energy costs based on market projections provided by ERCOT.
-Since 2016, these projections have proven to be unreliable.
+The City has traditionally estimated its future energy costs based on market projections provided by industry experts.
+Since 2016, these projections have proven challenging to employ correctly.

-Going forward, the City will estimate energy costs based on the previous year’s performance, while taking into account the anticipated revenue from customers.
-Any shortfall will need to be addressed by restructuring the financial arrangements the City has with its energy providers and increasing or decreasing the power cost adjustment or PCA to account for fluctuations in energy costs.
+Going forward, the City will estimate energy costs based on several key indicators, including the previous year’s performance and market indicators, as well as taking into account the anticipated revenue from customers.
+Any shortfall will need to be addressed by increasing the power cost adjustment or PCA to account for fluctuations in energy costs.

 The City implemented a PCA on Feb.
-1 to address the immediate financial concerns of the electric utility.
+1 and June 1 to address the immediate financial concerns of the electric utility.
 The City has raised or decreased the PCA in the past to respond to power costs.
-Currently, the goal is to reduce the PCA as soon as possible.

 9. When will the City not have excess energy?